History of rugby in the Olympics

-On the following Sunday, May 11, the US team comprehensively defeated Romania, at Stade Colombes, though the Romanians defended gamely and managed to limit the score to 39-0, with the Americans scoring only eight tries.
+On the following Sunday, 11 May, the US team comprehensively defeated Romania, at Stade Colombes, though the Romanians defended gamely and managed to limit the score to 39-0, with the Americans scoring only eight tries.
 The defeat ended Romania’s campaign in the Olympics, but secured them the bronze, their first-ever Olympic medal.
-The Olympic final was played at the same Stade Colombes in Paris on May 18, before a strongly partisan crowd of about 50,000.
-The Americans surprised their hosts and the crowd with their pace, skill and tackling and won 17-3 scoring five tries to France’s solitary effort.
+The Olympic final was played at the same Stade Colombes in Paris on 18 May before a strongly partisan crowd of about 50,000.
+The Americans surprised their hosts and the crowd with their pace, skill and tackling and won 17-3, scoring five tries to France’s solitary effort.

-1928 - Amsterdam Olympics
+1928 Amsterdam Olympics

 Rugby was never again part of the Olympic Games, though its American Football cousin appeared as a demonstration sport at the 1932 Olympics in Los Angeles.
-It was the last time an oval ball featured in the Olympic Games, though a Pre-Olympic Rugby tournament involving France, Germany, Italy and Romania was held in Berlin before the 1936 Olympics.
+It was the last time an oval ball featured in the Olympic Games, though a pre-Olympic rugby tournament involving France, Germany, Italy and Romania was held in Berlin before the 1936 Olympics.

-A significant step in the process of acceptance back into the Olympic Movement was achieved at a ceremony held in Cardiff in November 1994, when the World Rugby was officially confirmed as a Recognised International Federation of the IOC.
+A significant step in the process of acceptance back into the Olympic Movement was achieved at a ceremony held in Cardiff in November 1994, when World Rugby was officially confirmed as a Recognised International Federation of the IOC.
 At that ceremony, International Olympic Committee President, Juan-Antonio Samaranch, pointed out that rugby's history and values were very much in tune with the Olympic philosophy and traditions.
 This historic meeting in Cardiff led to World Rugby representation at annual IOC meetings and consideration for inclusion in the programme of future Olympic Games.

 The 21st century

-Dr Syd Millar of Ireland, who succeeded Vernon Pugh as World Rugby Chairman, continued the campaign for Olympic admission with increased vigour.
+Dr Syd Millar of Ireland, who succeeded Pugh as World Rugby Chairman, continued the campaign for Olympic admission with increased vigour.
 World Rugby’s efforts reflected the global views of world rugby, leading to its inclusion in further IOC reviews for the London 2012 Olympic Games in 2005.
-Although rugby was short listed for consideration in the Olympic Programme, the IOC again decided not to introduce new sports and the goal of becoming an Olympic sport remained tantalisingly out of reach.
+Although rugby was shortlisted for consideration in the Olympic Programme, the IOC again decided not to introduce new sports and the goal of becoming an Olympic sport remained tantalisingly out of reach.